shaico111/ImmichContentClassifier/SECURITY.md

 # Security and Privacy

-ImmichNsfwLocal is designed to keep your data private.
+ImmichContentClassifier is designed to keep your data private.

 ---